Wenyunity/algodoo-scripts/AlgicosathlonScoreboardCodeExplained.md

 #### Text
 ```
-    eval("Scene.my.Point" + e.this._name) < 10 ? {
+    eval("Scene.my.Display" + e.this._name) < 10 ? {
         e.this.size = [1.1, 1]
     } : {
-        eval("Scene.my.Point" + e.this._name) < 100 ? {
+        eval("Scene.my.Display" + e.this._name) < 100 ? {
             e.this.size = [1.7, 1]
         } : {
-            eval("Scene.my.Point" + e.this._name) < 1000 ? {
+            eval("Scene.my.Display" + e.this._name) < 1000 ? {
                 e.this.size = [2.3, 1]
             } : {
                 e.this.size = [2.9, 1]
             }
         }
     };
+    textScale = 1.1;
 ```
 In order to simulate right-align text the best I could, I change the size of the text bar when more digits are necessary.

-It's not perfect, as it sets the text based on Scene.my.Point, but Scene.my.Display doesn't work.
+textScale is a fallback incase switching digits causes the text size to decrease; it will increase the size back.

 #### Position
 ```
     eval("e.this.pos = [Scene.my.finishSize*(Scene.my.Display" + e.this._name + ")/ (Scene.my.finishScore * 1.0), Scene.my.Current" + e.this._name + "] - [e.this.size(0) / 2, 0]");
 ```
 The order of the code matters here.
 If this was placed after the following code, the number would be 1 frame "ahead" of the rest of it.
+Otherwise, it places the numbers to the left of the end of the bar.

 #### Horizontal Movement
 ```